-In Guatemala, we continue to work closely with the COCODES committee, which manages stakeholder requests from five local communities surrounding our Oritlan power plant.
-In 2023, we initiated several projects to work with a range of local stakeholders, including in the surrounding communities, including donation of medical equipment for the local health care center, residents, representatives of vulnerable groups, and local and providing construction materials for renovations at development committees. three local schools, benefiting over 370 students.
-We also In addition to our outreach efforts, we welcome community feedback and comments.
+In Kenya, to encourage full community participation in the development of our community programs, we continue to work with a range of local stakeholders, including residents, representatives of vulnerable groups, and local development committees.

+In addition to our outreach efforts, we welcome community feedback and comments.
 Members of the public may contact Ormat directly through a variety of channels, including mail, email, online, phone, or in person at our facilities.
 The contact information is available on our website, and all comments are reviewed by Ormat's Communications department and directed to the relevant department for any necessary actions or follow-up.

-work directly with local municipalities, nonprofit health and environmental organizations, and local suppliers of goods and services at Ortitlan and Zunil.
-We continue our work with the municipality of La Unión in Honduras to support local residents.
-One of our main initiatives is an entrepreneurship program in partnership with the municipality to support local residents in establishing new sustainable businesses.
-Many of the As a leading geothermal provider in the U.S., we recognize new businesses established in 2022 continue to operate our role in helping to advance the entire geothermal and are in the process of paying back their loans so sector and its contribution to the decarbonization of the funding can be applied towards additional beneficiaries.
-U.S. economy.
-Throughout the year, we work to raise In Kenya, to encourage full community participation in the awareness of the value and benefits of geothermal energy in the public sector, both on the state and national levels. development of our community programs, we continue
+As a leading geothermal provider in the U.S., we recognize our role in helping to advance the entire geothermal sector and its contribution to the decarbonization of the U.S. economy.
+Throughout the year, we work to raise awareness of the value and benefits of geothermal energy in the public sector, both on the state and national levels.